 - medication management appointments through the outpatient clinic.

 At Laureate, we believe so strongly in the value of the adult transitional program that we offer 30 days of residence at no cost to women who complete the intensive hospitalization program and demonstrate a commitment to recovery.
 Magnolia House is also open to anyone who has completed treatment at another facility.
 In most circumstances, we do ask that women who transfer to Laureate spend at least two weeks in our partial hospitalization program before entering the group home.

 During the day, Magnolia House residents work, attend school or volunteer in the community.
 Each evening, residents participate in therapeutic meals with the Magnolia House case manager or therapist, followed by on-site support group meetings.
 Residents also plan and participate in weekly meal outings and meal preparation.

-Laureate Eating Disorders Program alumni may attend specific Magnolia House activities.
+Laureate Eating Disorders Program alumni may also attend specific Magnolia House activities.
 Please contact the Magnolia House case manager at 800-322-5173, for more information.

-Learn More About the Laureate Eating Disorders Program
+Learn More About Laureate Eating Disorders Program